Engineering applications for Te Papa

 Learning to communicate

-Daniel Tomicek has few happy memories of the first class presentation he did at Victoria in his second year.
+Daniel Tomicek has few happy memories of the first class presentation he did at Victoria University of Wellington in his second year.

 “It was the biggest thing I dreaded because I was an introvert.
 I sweated over it for days and kept worrying that I’d screw it up or make a fool of myself.